USS United States (1797): War of 1812

-United States and the squadron returned to pursuing the Jamaican fleet and on 1 July began to follow the trail of coconut shells and orange peels the Jamaicans had left behind them.
+United States and the squadron returned to pursuing the Jamaica-bound convoy and on 1 July began to follow the trail of coconut shells and orange peels the convoy's crews had left behind them.
 United States sailed to within one day's journey of the English Channel but never sighted the convoy.
 Rodgers called off the pursuit on 13 July.
-During their return trip to Boston, the squadron captured seven merchant ships and recaptured one American vessel.
+During their return trip to Boston, the squadron captured seven British merchant ships and recaptured one American vessel.

 After some refitting, United States, still under Decatur's command, sailed again 8 October with Rodgers but on the 12th parted from the squadron for her own patrol.
 Three days later, after capturing Mandarin, United States parted company and continued to cruise eastward.
 At dawn, on the 25th, five hundred miles south of the Azores, lookouts on board United States reported seeing a sail 12 miles (19 km) to windward.
-As the ship rose over the horizon, Captain Decatur made out the familiar lines of HMS Macedonian.
+As the ship rose over the horizon, Captain Decatur made out the familiar lines of Macedonian.